Passover Overview

 Pesach Eve

-After nightfall and services on Wednesday evening, the Seder is celebrated.
-Traditionally, the more one talks and discusses regarding the story of the Haggadah and the Exodus the better.
-Yet, preferably the Afikomen (the piece of Matzah eaten at the conclusion of the Seder commemorating the Pesach sacrifice) should be eaten by midnight (12:51am).
+After nightfall and services on Saturday evening, the Seder is celebrated.
+Traditionally, the more one talks and discusses regarding the story of the Haggadah and the Exodus, the better.
+Yet, preferably, the Afikomen (the piece of matzah eaten at the conclusion of the Seder commemorating the Pesach sacrifice) should be eaten by midnight (12:53am).

 1st Day of Pesach